 - Theory classes are delivered to all students either during the morning (8:00-12:00) or in the afternoon (1:00-5:00).

 - Clinic/Lab classes are delivered in 2 shifts: 7:30-12:00 and 12:15-4:30.
 AM and PM shifts will alternate for all students every other week.

 Columbia College offers a unique practicum experience where you apply what you learn to a number of practicum opportunities throughout the program.
 Generally, you attend school for approximately half of the day and are able to go out on practicum during the week.

-The program is delivered in six (6) semesters with three (3) courses in each semester over a period of twenty eight (28) weeks.
+The program is delivered in six (6) semesters with three (3) courses in each semester over a period of thirty (30) weeks.

 - High school diploma is not required.
 Apply as a mature student.